GP shifts in UTC/ED

 Locations of UTCs/ED

-Our UTC/ED rota is across four sites – Molineux, Ponteland Road, Westgate Road (currently based at Molineux), and ED at RVI (Newcastle Royal Victoria Infirmary Hospital).
-You can choose to work across all four sites, or just ED or just the three UTC sites.
+Our UTC rota is across three sites – Molineux, Ponteland Road, and RVI (Newcastle Royal Victoria Infirmary Hospital).
+You can choose to work at any of the sites.
 The different sites have different shift timings depending on the day, but typically they are:

 • Molineux – 8am to 2pm, 2pm to 8pm